NIC-Federal/myfda/docs/About MyFDA.md

 The GSA released an RFQ for Agile Delivery Services asking bidders to provide Agile design and development services to the 18F group within the GSA.
 As part of this RFQ, GSA has asked bidders to use agile delivery to produce a functioning prototype application, which utilizes at a minimum, the openFDA API as a source of data.
-As part of its proposal, NIC Federal, LLC (formerly named NIC Technologies, LLC) herein NIC, a leader in providing digital services to government developed the MyFDA prototype to demonstrate the potential uses of this data.
+As part of its proposal, NIC Federal, LLC (d/b/a NIC Technologies, LLC) herein NIC, a leader in providing digital services to government developed the MyFDA prototype to demonstrate the potential uses of this data.
 This prototype was developed over an eight day period with an agile team staffed with experienced technology and design resources.